OpenUnison/openunison.github.io/docs/deployauth.md

 ### Deploy the Portal

 OpenUnison is deployed using a series of Helm Charts that cover different aspects of the deployment between configuration, integration with the API server, and the operator that manages certificates for you.
-You can [deploy these charts manually](#manual-deployment), but the `ouctl` command makes this much easier.
+You can [deploy these charts manually](#manual-deployment), but either the `ouctl` command or using ArgoCD makes this much easier.

+#### Deploy with ouctl

 First, download `ouctl` for the correct platform:

 * [Linux](https://nexus.tremolo.io/repository/ouctl/ouctl-0.0.8-linux)
 * [Windows](https://nexus.tremolo.io/repository/ouctl/ouctl-0.0.8-win.exe)